|Major Honours||World Cup (2), European Championships (2), Confederations Cup (2)|

 Mbappe became only the second teenager to score in a World Cup final after the great Pele, deservedly winning the Young Player of the Tournament award.

 Mbappe also had a memorable Euro 2020 but for altogether different reasons, missing the vital penalty as France bowed out in a shootout at the hands of Switzerland.

 France had been pegged back from 3-1 up in the latter stages of normal time in the last-16 clash.

-Thierry Henry is France's all-time record goalscorer, having netted 51 times for Les Bleus in 123 appearances between 1997 and 2010.
+Second on the all-time top scorer is Thierry Henry, having netted 51 times for Les Bleus in 123 appearances between 1997 and 2010.
 Henry played for the likes of AS Monaco, Juventus and Barcelona, but his best club soccer was played at Arsenal under Arsene Wenger.